1atabey1/enfitnix-bat-converter/README.md

 ## Order

-Any non-basic part has an LCSC part number attached so you can directly upload the files from _/fab_ to JLCPCB and order the fully assembled PCBs.
+Any non-basic part has an LCSC part number attached so you can directly upload the files from the latest [release](https://github.com/1atabey1/enfitnix-bat-converter/releases) to JLCPCB and order the fully assembled PCBs.

 ## Limitations